-Performance Set-Off Factor 11 Set-OII Factor The reliability rate in any one or more Intervals is less than 85%; or If a Confirmation is required, the IESO has not received such Confirmation three or more hours prior to the commencement of the Activation Period to 2.0 which the Standby Notification relates.
-This shall not apply to a Confirmation for more than the Monthly Contracted MW in response to an Open Standby Notification; or 2.0 • The DRMP has advised the IESO, less than three hours prior to the commencement of the Activation Period to which the Standby Notification relates, that the DRMP if not fully available for Curtailment; or • The IESO has determined that the DRMP was not fully available for Curtailment in relation to the Activation Period to which the Standby Notification relates.
+Performance Set-Off Factor Circumstances in which the Performance Set-Off Factor is to be applied 2.0 The reliability rate in any one or more Intervals is less than 85%; or If a Confirmation is required, the IESO has not received such Confirmation three or more hours prior to the commencement of the Activation Period to which the Standby Notification relates.
+This shall not apply to a Confirmation for more than the Monthly Contracted MW in response to an Open Standby Notification; or The DRMP has advised the IESO, less than three hours prior to the commencement of the Activation Period to which the Standby Notification relates, that the DRMP if not fully available for Curtailment; or The IESO has determined that the DRMP was not fully available for Curtailment in relation to the Activation Period to which the Standby Notification relates.
 1.50 • If a Confirmation is required, the IESO has received such Confirmation more than 30 minutes late, but more than three hours prior to the commencement of the Activation Period to which the Standby Notification relates, and the Confirmed MW for any one or more Confirmed Hours within the Contracted Dispatch Period is less than 95% of the Monthly Contracted MW.
-This shall not apply to a Confirmation for more than the Monthly Contracted MW in response to an Open Standby Notification; or • The DRMP has advised the IESO, three or more hours prior to the commencement of the Activation Period to which the Standby Notification relates, that the DRMP is not fully available for Curtailment.
-1.25 • If a Confirmation is required, the IESO has received such Confirmation 30 minutes late or less.
-This shall not apply to a Confirmation for more than the Monthly Contracted MW in response to an Open Standby Notification; or • If a Confirmation is required, the Confirmed MW for any one or more Confirmed Hours within the Contracted Dispatch Period is less than 95% of the Monthly Contracted MW.
+This shall not apply to a Confirmation for more than the Monthly Contracted MW in response to an Open Standby Notification; or